tc39/notes/es8/2018-01/jan-23.md

 - [proposal](https://github.com/tc39/proposal-regexp-lookbehind)

 MB: I want to give a status update on the RegExp proposals.
-I’ll present the first half today, but I’d like to defer the rest until tomorrow.
-You’ll see why in a minute.
+I'll present the first half today, but I'd like to defer the rest until tomorrow.
+You'll see why in a minute.

 MB: dotAll mode (s flag): advanced to stage 4 at the November meeting, then merged PR (#1028).
 This feature will be part of ES2018!

 MB: named capture groups: advanced to stage 4 at the November meeting; the PR got merged just recently (#1027).
 Moddable/XS engine now has an implementation too, by the way (brand new RegExp engine)

-MB: lookbehind assertions: I didn't nominate it for stage 4 at the last meeting because there was only one implementation (Chrome/V8), but now it’s in XS too.
-And we’ve had Test262 tests for a while.
+MB: lookbehind assertions: I didn't nominate it for stage 4 at the last meeting because there was only one implementation (Chrome/V8), but now it's in XS too.
+And we've had Test262 tests for a while.
 Any objections to moving to stage 4?

 WH: I was told in private communication prior to this meeting that this wouldn't be proposed for stage 4, so I haven't reviewed it thoroughly yet.
 I shall do so within the next day and report back to Mathias.

 MB: the XS impl is really recent, so I hadn't been planning to go for stage 4 at this meeting.
 Let's give you a chance to review it more thoroughly and revisit this on Wed/Thu.

-MB: Unicode property escapes: Waldemar has some new feedback that I want to address first, so I’m deferring this item.
+MB: Unicode property escapes: Waldemar has some new feedback that I want to address first, so I'm deferring this item.

 WH: there are enough bugs in the proposed Unicode property escape spec that I don't understand what parts of the proposed spec are supposed to do.
 I've been filing GitHub comments.